not-joosh/Pin-It/README.md

   - Registration and Login Popups were implemented.
   - User authentication was implemented.
   - Setup Chakra provider to improve user experience... visually handling errors.
+  - Implemented Home Page Styling
+  - Added Filtering for Selecting a Certain Quiz.
+  - Added ability to create new quizzes along with flashcards.
+  - Added framer-motion elements to support user experience.
 - 05/18/2023:
   - Project bootstrapped with React Vite and Firebase set up.
   - Completed landing page and customization.